oceantracker/oceantracker/_todo.md

 1. Docs
     1. check all how to note books run, set up code to run all notebooks

-1. partical write of case info file even if errors, trap json encoding erorrs
+1. write of case info file even if errors, trap json encoding erorrs

 ##  Internal Structure